etereo-io/edge-next/README.md

 ### After Version 1: Additional features

+- Groups
+  - Test that group creation and edition allows to update the members list
+  - Test that group retrieval returns the group members data fulfilled from DB

 - Move to getStaticProps and getStaticPaths when the RFC is completed https://github.com/zeit/next.js/discussions/11552

 - Field options